-CEBBs and CEBSs would be required to pay fees for Historical CAT Assessment 1 on a monthly basis for the period in which Historical CAT Assessment 1 is in effect.82 A CEBB or CEBS's fee for each month would be calculated based on the transactions in Eligible Securities executed by the CEBB or CEBS from the prior month.83 Proposed paragraph (a)(1)(A) of the fee schedule would state that each CAT Executing Broker would receive its first invoice in April 2024, and "would receive an invoice each month thereafter in which Historical CAT Assessment 1 is in effect."
-Proposed paragraph (a)(1)(B) of the fee schedule would state that "Consolidated Audited Trail, LLC shall provide each CAT Executing Broker with an invoice for Historical CAT Assessment 1 on a monthly basis."
-In addition, proposed paragraph (b)(1) of the fee schedule states that each CEBB and CEBS is required to pay its CAT fees "each month."
+CEBBs and CEBSs would be required to pay fees for Historical CAT Assessment 1 on a monthly basis for the period in which Historical CAT Assessment 1 is in effect.82 A CEBB or CEBS's fee for each month would be calculated based on the transactions in Eligible Securities executed by the CEBB or CEBS from the prior month.83 Proposed paragraph (a)(1)(A) to the Consolidated Audit Trail Funding Fees section of the Equities Price List and Options Fee Schedule would state that each CAT Executing Broker would receive its first invoice in April 2024, and "would receive an invoice each month thereafter in which Historical CAT Assessment 1 is in effect.'
+Proposed paragraph (a)(1)(B) to the Consolidated Audit Trail Funding Fees section of the Equities Price List and the Options Fee Schedule would state that "Consolidated Audited Trail, LLC shall provide each CAT Executing Broker with an invoice for Historical CAT

+Assessment 1 on a monthly basis."
+In addition, proposed paragraph (b)(1) would state that each CEBB and CEBS is required to pay its CAT fees "each month."